 14. Conclusion: evaluation and accountability

-"This new edition of the very successful textbook is an essential guide to the study of the policy process.
+'This new edition of the very successful textbook is an essential guide to the study of the policy process.
 It stands out for its clarity of prose, concise outline of key concepts, as well as a comprehensive synthesis of where we are right now within this rapidly moving area of policy analysis.
-I recommend this book to every student and researcher interested understanding policy processes and in applying theories to empirical phenomena."
+I recommend this book to every student and researcher interested in understanding policy processes and in applying theories to empirical phenomena.'